Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

     # Remove reports older than 1 week
     40 12 * * 1-6 find /home/biocbuild/archives/bioc-report*.tgz -maxdepth 1 -mtime +7 -type f -delete

+## 6 Miscellaneous

+### 6.1 Disk space invisibly used on zfs partitions

+Zfs is a volume manager and a filesystem with a snapshot feature that can reduce the visible space of a partition using it when inspecting with `df`.
+Nebbiolo1 has a 1.7T zfs partition at `data`; however, the visible space can appear smaller, possibly after an update or upgrade, when a snapshot is automatically taken.
+This can also potentially lead to a `No space left on device` error when attempting to write to disk.

+#### Diagnosis

+Check the partition size with `df`:

+    $ df -Th /home
+    Filesystem      Size  Used Avail Use% Mounted on data/home      zfs    946G  818G  128G  87% /home          # Should be 1.7T

+List any existing snapshots.
+(None should exist.)

+    # A snapshot exists
+    $ zfs list -t snap
+    NAME                   USED  AVAIL     REFER  MOUNTPOINT
+    data/home@01-03-2023   782G      -      815G  -

+#### Fix

+Remove the snapshot to release the space with `zfs destroy <name of snapshot>`:

+    $ sudo zfs destroy data/home@01-03-2023
+    sudo zfs destroy data/home@01-03-2023

+    $ df -Th /home
+    Filesystem      Size  Used Avail Use% Mounted on data/home      zfs    1.7T  818G  822G  50% /home          # Correct size